 - Using an online means, such as a MasterCard or Visa card,

-- Through a demand draft, which must be presented at the visa application center or one of Standard Chartered Bank’s designated branches.
+- Through a demand draft, which must be presented at the visa application centre or one of Standard Chartered Bank’s designated branches.

-- Payment may be made in cash at the visa application center or certain Standard Chartered Bank locations.
+- Payment may be made in cash at the visa application centre or certain Standard Chartered Bank locations.

-Step 4: On the scheduled date, go to the visa application center.
+Step 4: On the scheduled date, go to the visa application centre.
 To submit your application, facial image, and fingerprints, you must schedule and attend an appointment at the visa application facility.